This policy is effective from 25th May 2018.

 WHO WE ARE

-ZARA CONSULT Ltd., entered in the Commercial Registry with UIC 130444955, with its seat and address of management in Bulgaria, Sofia 1000, 21B Moskovska Str., floor 3, represented by Pavlina Petrova – Managing Director.
+ZARA CONSULT Ltd., entered in the Commercial Registry with UIC 130444955, with its seat and address of management in Bulgaria, Sofia 1000, 10 Stefan Karadzha str., fl.
+3-4, represented by Pavlina Petrova – Managing Director.

 We are a leading national provider of accountancy and business services, offering a comprehensive range of financial, payroll and tax-legal services, business advisory and audits, company formation and other tailored corporate services, so we use personal information on a day to day basis in order to operate.
 For many years we have been handling this data with care, discretion and a high level of security measures.